 Your Rights as a Student

-- The right to file an internal complaint with Cal Poly and receive a prompt and equitable investigation and resolution.
+- file an internal complaint with Cal Poly and receive a prompt and equitable investigation and resolution.

-- The right to file a complaint with law enforcement for the purposes of filing a criminal complaint and/or seeking and enforcing a no-contact, restraining, or similar court order.
+- file a report with law enforcement for the purposes of filing a criminal complaint and/or seeking and enforcing a no-contact, restraining, or similar court order.

-- The right to have support from Cal Poly in seeking assistance from law enforcement.
+- have support from Cal Poly in seeking assistance from law enforcement.

-- The right to request and receive a change in your living situation if such change is appropriate and reasonably available.
+- request and receive a change in your living situation if such change is appropriate and reasonably available.

-- The right to request and receive a change in your academic situation if such change is appropriate and reasonably available.
+- request and receive a change in your academic situation if such change is appropriate and reasonably available.

-- The right to be referred to on- and off- campus counseling, mental health, or other student services for survivors.
+- be referred to on- and off- campus counseling, mental health, or other student services for survivors.

 Protections for LGBTQ+ Students under Title IX

 - Title IX protects all students who experience sexual violence, assault, or harassment, regardless of the gender of the survivor or the perpetrator.
 Schools are required to investigate instances of sexual violence against LGBTQ students at the same standards used for all investigations for complaints of sexual violence.

 - For transgender and gender nonconforming students, the protections instated by Title IX are still in place.
 Transgender students have a right to equal access to educational opportunities, and Title IX requires schools to respect a students’ gender identity, in areas such as dress code, names, pronouns, and access to single-sex facilities.

 Protections for International and Undocumented Students under Title IX

 - As a Cal Poly student, you are protected under Title IX.
 You are not required to be a U.S. citizen to file a Title IX report; the form does not ask for a social security number.
 However, Title IX regulations and immigration status are not often explicitly stated in the law.

 - To learn more about the intersection of immigration status and sexual violence, check out here.

 - Additional resources available to international/immigrant/undocumented students: